Beneficial Ownership Act 2017

 The Act repeals the Companies (Beneficial Ownership) Act 2012 and places all Isle of Man corporate and legal entities under the same legislation regarding beneficial ownership.

-The Beneficial Ownership Act was given Royal Assent in April and the central database will go live on 1 July 2017.
-Guidance issued by the Financial Services Authority will be laid before the June sitting of Tynwald.
+The Beneficial Ownership Act was given Royal Assent in April and the central database went live on 1 July 2017.
+Guidance issued by the Isle of Man Financial Services Authority was approved at the June sitting of Tynwald.

 The Isle of Man prides itself of being responsive to international needs whilst maintaining a business-centric approach.
 The legislation was developed in line with the Isle of Man Government’s commitment, made to the United Kingdom last year, to enhance agreements for the sharing of information about the beneficial ownership of corporate and legal entities.

 What is beneficial ownership?

 Most people looking at a shareholder list on a company file will assume that the shareholder as the legal owner of the shares actually owns the shares recorded against their name and that they will be the person receiving any dividend or share of the profits.
 This is not always the case; sometimes the actual or beneficial owner will appoint a nominee to hold the shares in their name.
 This is entirely legal and may be simply a personal preference for not wanting others to be aware of the owner’s investment decisions.

 In the Act, "beneficial owner" means the person who ultimately owns or controls a legal entity to which the Act applies, in whole or in part, through direct or indirect ownership or control of shares or voting rights or other ownership interest in that entity, or who exercises control via other means, and “beneficial ownership” is to be construed accordingly (whether or not this is the name recorded in the company's share register).